Anksharskarp/Anksharskarp.github.io/index.md

 ### Introduction

-I am a student developer and a senior at Lexington High School in Massachusetts, USA.
-I have extensive experience with the Java programming language, having built Android mobile applications with the language.
+I am a student developer with extensive experience in Android and iOS app development.
 In addition, I also have experience in web scraping and data science with Python, in particular with the Pandas, Numpy, and BeautifulSoup code libraries for data aggregation, web scraping, and data analysis.

-On top of this, I am also the founder of [Artics Engineering](https://github.com/artics-engineering), a software company that develops innovative new products for the future.
+A few years ago, I founded [Artics Engineering](https://github.com/ArticsData), a software organization that develops innovative new products for the future.

 For my local community, I have volunteered for [HelpForStudents](https://www.helpforstudents.org), which provides free tutoring services to students for all subjects, including computer science.

-Currently, I am building software projects for the Greater Boston community in the [Lexington Youth STEM Team](http://lexyouthstem.org), which uses computer science technologies to strengthen the bonds of the community.
+Currently, I am building software projects for the Greater Boston community in the [Lexington Youth STEAM Team](http://youthsteaminitiative.org), which uses computer science technologies to strengthen the bonds of the community.

 In my free time, I mod Minecraft using Forge and FabricMC, play the violin, and run cross country and track.
 I also experiment with Raspberry Pi automation and Ubuntu Web Servers.
 Recently, I've built platform-agnostic web services with React Native and ReactJS.